The 5 Best RV Toilets – Quality, Comfort, Performance

 3. Nature’s Head Composting Toilet – Best Composting RV Toilet

-If you specifically want a composting toilet in your RV then the Nature’s Head self-contained composting toilet will be worth your while.
+If you specifically want a composting toilet in your RV, then the Nature’s Head self-contained composting toilet will be worth your while.

 It is designed in such a way that the solids wastes are separated from the liquid waste.
-It is important to separate these 2 to fasten the decomposition rate as well as avoiding bad odors.
+It is important to separate these 2 to fasten the decomposition rate as well as avoid bad odors.

 The pee is channeled to the bottle at the front of the toilet and is emptied daily.
 Solid wastes fall inside the bin for decomposition to happen.
 The bowl and the bin are separated by a trap door.

-Prior to using the toilet, you add peat moss, saw dust, coconut coir or any other carbon-based medium inside the bin.
+Prior to using the toilet, you add peat moss, sawdust, coconut coir, or any other carbon-based medium inside the bin.
 After every use, you will need to mix the waste with the peat moss to facilitate decomposition.

 Nature’s Head composting toilet uses an electric fan (12 volts) to remove bad odors from the bin, as well as keep the mixture dry.
 According to Nature’s Head, you can opt to turn off the fan if there is sufficient natural air movement and the hose is vented upwards.

-Comfort-wise, the toilet has an elongated toilet bowl and seat which is almost as good as your home toilet.
-The toilet seat height is also quite decent meaning you don’t have to bend your knees too much while using it.
+Comfort-wise, the toilet has an elongated toilet bowl and seat, which is almost as good as your home toilet.
+The toilet seat height is also quite decent, meaning you don’t have to bend your knees too much while using it.

 To help you install Nature’s Head composting toilet in your RV, it comes with the following: